-Social media management is the process of planning, creating, analyzing, and optimizing social media content in all its forms, with the goal of building brand visibility and trust — and eventually making more sales.
+Social media management is the process of planning, creating, analyzing, and optimizing social media content in all its forms.
+All in all, the goal is to build brand visibility and trust — and eventually make more sales.

 Through social media content, brands attract new customers and build relationships with existing ones.